The Guide to Water Off Grid: Off Grid Water Systems & Plumbing Compared

 3. Chlorination.
 Adding small amounts of chlorine or similar chemical products purifies the water, killing bacteria.

-During an SHTF scenario where municipal power and water have become unreliable, off-grid water systems are the ideal way to preserve access to a reliable water source and continue surviving.
+During an SHTF scenario where municipal power and water have become unreliable, off-grid water systems are the ideal way to preserve access to a reliable water source and continue surviving and even watering your prepper garden.